Codit/practical-api-guidelines/maturity-level-two/README.md

 - Unit test Open API validation to automatically detect breaking changes

  ## Content negotiation
 With content negotiation a consumer specifies in which format he/she will communicate (send and receive data) with the server.
-In here you, the API consumer, can specify what content type you would like to receive from and send to the server:
+Here you, the API consumer, can specify what content type you would like to receive from and send to the server.
+You can do this by using the following headers in your request:
 - `Content-Type` - Specify the format of the payload
 - `Accept` - Specify the requested format of the response.
 Default format will be used when not